Video: 15 Common Characteristics of Effective Leaders

 For example, although they were both war time presidents, President Franklin Roosevelt led and communicated differently from President Harry Truman.
 President Roosevelt's leadership style radiated confidence and he was more outgoing and relationship focused.
 President Truman's leadership style was one of a humble realist.
 He was unafraid of making difficult decisions that might not be socially acceptable.

 Though Harriet Tubman and Dr. King were both civil rights leaders, their leadership styles also differed.
-Harriet Tubman was an innovative agent of change who used charisma and discipline to get others to both follow her and to stay with her when things got difficult.
-Dr. King was an influential coalition builder who used language and principled persistence to get others to both follow him and to stay with him when things got difficult.
+Harriet Tubman was an innovative agent of change who used charisma and iron discipline to get others to both follow her and to stay with her when things got difficult.
+Dr. King was an influential coalition builder who used communication and principled persistence to get others to both follow him and to stay with him when things got difficult.

 A look at the tech titans, Steve Jobs and Bill Gates, shows that they also approached leadership in very different ways.
 Steve was more directive while Bill was more participative.